yuanmu0814/Raw-Responses-of-NLP-Models/Coding_Logic.md

         ```
         > This would print out "17 is prime", since 17 is a prime number.
 - Q4:***Please help me examine the errors in the code***
-- Q5:***Please code Tetris for me***
+- Q5:***Please code Tetris for me***<br>
--       **Because the code for multiple tests is large and complex, it will not be documented in detail here, but you can test the abilities in writing large projects and checking for code logic problems by yourself,thanks**
+**Because the code for multiple tests is large and complex, it will not be documented in detail here, but you can test the abilities in writing large projects and checking for code logic problems by yourself!
+Thanks!**